 Better yet, if you can arrange your visit to coincide with a match you will get to experience Spanish football at its most passionate!

-Salamanca is one of the lesser-known places to visit in Spain.
+Salamanca is one of the lesser-known Spanish places you have to check out.
 It’s a beautiful and lively city in the Northwest of the country, not far from Madrid.

 The city is full of history no matter where you go.
 From ancient castles and churches to bustling medieval streets, the history oozes out of the city!
 If you’re a history buff, this is one place you have to include on your Spain itinerary!